Code-Institute-Submissions/md-milestone-project-1/README.md

 ## Testing

 Mobile-first responsiveness was tested on all available resolutions/devices in Google Dev tools.
 It was also tested on 2 separate devices iPhone X, and iPhone XR.
 Contact Forms validation and functionality was tested and reported working correctly.
-All the links are connected and social links are opening in new tabs.
+All of the links are connected and social links are opening in new tabs.
-All tests were conducted 2 times once locally and on Github Pages.
+All tests were conducted 2 times once locally and remotely on Github Pages.

 ### Bugs